-The Health Information Technician Associate's Degree program offered at the Brooklyn Park/ Maple Grove, Bloomington, Eagan, Lake Elmo / Woodbury, Mankato, and St. Cloud campuses in Minnesota; the Aurora/Naperville and Rockford campuses in Illinois; the Green Bay campus in Wisconsin; and at Rasmussen College - Online is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The Health Information Technician Associate's Degree program offered at the Brooklyn Park / Maple Grove, Bloomington, Eagan, Lake Elmo / Woodbury, Mankato, and St. Cloud campuses in Minnesota; the Aurora/Naperville and Rockford campuses in Illinois; the Green Bay campus in Wisconsin; and at Rasmussen College - Online is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

-Commission on Accreditation for Health Informatics and Information Management Education 233 North Michigan Ave, 21st Floor Chicago, IL 60601 312-233-1100
+Commission on Accreditation for Health Informatics and Information Management Education 233 North Michigan Ave, 21st Floor Chicago, IL 60601 312-233-1134

 This program may require specific immunizations prior to professional practice experience.

-In addition to meeting all other admissions requirements, applicants to this program must successfully complete and pass a criminal background check and attend a programmatic orientation.
+In addition to meeting all other admissions requirements, applicants must successfully pass a background check through Rasmussen College's chosen third-party vendor.